To enjoy the full Mail & Guardian online experience: please upgrade your browser

 The assault on India’s financial capital raised tensions between the nuclear rivals who have been to war three times since their independence from Britain in 1947.

 Both sides have exchanged angry rhetoric since the attack, with India saying the gunmen must have had support from official Pakistani agencies.
-Islamabad denies that, but has acknowledged that the raid had been launched and partly planned from Pakistan.

 It has detained several Islamist leaders, including some whom India has named as planners of the guns-and-grenade assault on Mumbai.—Reuters